 Browsing through their website, one of programs called The Ruminations covers a more spiritual itinerary as well as practical areas of the Muslim lifestyle.
 There is an opportunity to visit mosques, take a boat ride, and a shopping trip to Istanbul‘s Grand Bazaar (material relief perhaps?).
 Participants can also join in communal prayers, experience the movements of Whirling Dervishes and hear Qur’an recitations in Arabic.

-With the arrival of Ramadan this August – the Islamic month of abstinence – Muslim for a Month provided a day of fasting, enabling participants to truly immerse themselves in living as a Muslim.
+With the arrival of Ramadan – the Islamic month of abstinence – Muslim for a Month provided a day of fasting, enabling participants to truly immerse themselves in living as a Muslim.
 Food and entertainment was approved by halal authorities, of course.

 Green Prophet: Do you feel your program has impacted how people affect their environment and health?